tmfarrell/tmfarrell.github.io/_posts/2016-04-27-failure_and_success.md

 So really this isn't our best bet either.
 And our initial assumption of independence between trials (something statisticians enjoy assuming) is the issue at hand here.

-The quotes above argue that our chances for successes are actually exactly dependent upon previous trials (within some trailing window, likely).
+The quotes above argue that our chances for successes are actually exactly dependent upon previous trials (within some trailing window).
 Further, they argue that: the more we try AND fail, the more we are likely to succeed _at a given trial_.

-So would we model this?
+So how would we model this?
 Probably we should turn to some stochastic process where as \\(t \to t + 1\\) our chance of success is updated \\(p\_t \to p\_{t+1}\\).
 And assuming we attempt a trial at \\(t\\), is improved over some distribution.
 And further, this degree of improvement is dependent (and proportional) to the degree to which we fail.

 Now this is something.
 This would leave talent less relevant.
 This would allow for training to matter.

 And actually research has shown that world-class performers consistently push themselves to a position of discomfort during practice, consciously putting themselves in positions to fail.[^2]

 Surely this is an informal argument and lacks rigor.
 But maybe there's some stochastic models out there, something not unlike a kind of inverse birth-death process, that would do the trick.
-Interesting to think about.